- The investment team works collegiately and is well resourced, experienced and aligned with investors

 - They look for resilient and high-quality companies that can withstand times of stock market stress

 - The fund doesn’t invest in areas deemed unethical, such as tobacco and oil & gas

-- We recently added this fund to the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- This fund is on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

-The Trojan Ethical Income fund aims to provide a rising income and the potential for capital growth, while minimising losses in a falling market.
-What makes the fund different to many other income funds is its ethical approach.
+The Troy Trojan Ethical Income fund aims to provide a rising income and the potential for capital growth, while also attempting to minimise losses in a falling market.
+The fund’s ethical approach makes it different to many other income funds.
 The manager doesn’t invest in areas deemed unethical, such as tobacco and fossil fuels.
 Some of these areas are often well-represented in traditional income funds without an ethical tilt, so we think this fund could bring diversification to an income-focused portfolio.
-It could also be a good addition to a responsible investment portfolio built to provide income.
+It could also be a good conservative addition to a responsible investment portfolio built to provide income.

-Hugo Ure has managed the Trojan Ethical Income fund since launch in January 2016.
-Overall, he has 17 years’ experience in the investment industry and, prior to joining Troy in January 2009, he worked at Kleinwort Benson, where he was an equity analyst and involved in portfolio management.
+Hugo Ure has managed the Troy Trojan Ethical Income fund since launch in January 2016.
+Overall, he has 18 years’ experience in the investment industry and, prior to joining Troy in January 2009, he worked at Kleinwort Benson, where he was an equity analyst and involved in portfolio management.

 All Troy funds are run with one overriding aim – to shelter investors’ money from the worst stock market falls and increase its value over the long term.
 Their conservative approach means Troy funds mostly focus on high-quality companies, which tend to hold up better in times of stock market stress.